urbanjost/M_system/README.md

-Note that the unit test is dependent on several other modules built via fpm(1) so it can not be run from the standard Makefile described above (ie the test requires several other modules not in this repository but if you are on the network fpm(1) will download an build those for the test automatically.
+Note that the unit test is dependent on several other modules built via fpm(1) so it can not be run from the standard Makefile described above _(ie. the test requires several other modules not in this repository but if you are on the network fpm(1) will download and build those for the test automatically)_.

 or just list it as a dependency in your fpm.toml project file.